International Training Project

 train ONE … feed MANY.

 To provide accredited training that is affordable we need to be able to subsidise the cost to students in need.
 ACCS will be funding and offering the national accreditation, compliance, administrative, IT, and library systems at minimal cost.
 To make this initiative truly international and to reach the places where it is most needed, students will be charged in each country a fee based on what they can afford.
 This means that to provide accredited training to students in the majority world we will need the people of God to partner with us to bridge the gap between the actual amount charged to a student and the actual additional cost to provide the training and support.
 The gap will normally be in the order of £150 per subject or £600 per year.
-IBCM Network has set up an International Training fund to help support this mission initiative which has commenced in Africa through GLO Zambia.
+IBCM Network has set up an International Training fund to help support this mission initiative which has commenced in Africa through GLO Zambia and is now in Kenya, Ethiopia, Rwanda, and Uganda.

 Sponsor a student £150/subject or £600/year